Tax Issues for Congregations

 - IRS Pub.
 1828: Tax Guide for Churches and Religious Organizations (PDF, 32 pages)

-- For a tax letter from the UUA, contact Stephanie Carey Maron, Executive Assistant for the Office of the President (administration [at] uua [dot] org).
+- For a letter of good standing from the UUA, contact Stephanie Carey Maron, Executive Assistant for the Office of the President (administration [at] uua [dot] org).

 - How to Apply for 501(c)(3) Status (PDF)